 - Share your Goodreads link in your newsletter, social media, etc.

 Facebook is still the most popular social media channel.
-Written Word Media wrote a great guide on creating your Facebook author page:
+Here’s how to create a Facebook author page:

 - Click the menu with the dots button at the top right of your Facebook account.

 - Enter the details, like the name of your page and description.

 - Upload your profile photo, cover photo, and insert your bio in the “about” section.